streambim/streambim-widget-api/README.md

 # streambim-widget-api
 A JavaScript library for interacting with StreamBIM from within an embedded widget, as well as for using StreamBIM in embedded mode.

+Embed the StreamBIM viewer in your own page/app and control it via a promise‑based JavaScript API.
+This README consolidates the behavior shown in the demo apps so you can quickly wire up integrations.

 ## Integration

 StreamBIM widgets have to be whitelisted and then enabled per StreamBIM project.
 Please contact support@rendra.io if you want to set up a custom widget for one or more projects.